 How many different species of wild birds are in Washington?

-For the purposes of this article we are just going to look at some of the species people frequently see in Washington, especially in backyards.
+For the purposes of this article we are just going to look at some of the species people frequently seen in Washington State, especially in backyards.

 26 common backyard birds in Washington